es-ude/elastic-ai.creator/README.md

 ## VHDL Generation

 We follow the VHDL code specification of IEEE Std 1076-1993.
-You can easily google the format of this specification.

 ### Syntax Checking